MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

       :::image type="content" source=".\media\deploy-folder-redirection\co-located-config-folder-redirect-perms.png" alt-text="Screenshot of the advanced permissions page showing the permissions configuration for the co-located server configuration.":::

-1. If you chose the **SMB Share - Advanced** profile earlier in this procedure, follow these additional steps:
+1. If you chose the **SMB Share - Advanced** profile earlier in this procedure, follow these extra steps:

     - On the **Management Properties** page, select the **User Files** Folder Usage value.
     - Optionally, select a quota to apply to users of the share.